zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 The tool to generate images is included in the "fontimagemaker.jar".
 To generate the intermediate font image file and the final font image mosaic, do

-java -jar fontimagemaker.jar -config <name of the configuratin file>
+java -jar fontimagemaker.jar -config <name of the configuration file>

 Invoke the jar without any argument to see all possible tool options.